By Shlomo Ben-Ami

 Yet, no matter how enamored of the “international community” they may be, the Palestinians might not be happy with a plan that comes from a US-led international alliance.
 A plan that almost certainly would have to satisfy Israel’s security concerns and lean toward acknowledging its Jewishness – in a way that might entirely neutralize the Palestinian ethos of return – would be especially unpalatable to them.

-Shlomo Ben Ami, a former Israeli foreign minister, now serves as the vice-president of the Toledo International Centre for Peace.
-He is the author of Scars of War, Wounds of Peace: The Israeli-Arab Tragedy.
-This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.
+Shlomo Ben-Ami, a former Israeli foreign minister who now serves as Vice President of the Toledo International Centre for Peace, is the author of Scars of War, Wounds of Peace: The Israeli-Arab Tragedy.
+This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).

 For a podcast of this commentary in English, please use this link: